Help with international payments

 Questions and answers

-For amounts over NOK 100 000 (in foreign currency or NOK), the Currency Register Act information about what the amount is for.
-This is reported using a payment type code.
+For amounts over NOK 100 000 (in foreign currency or NOK), the Currency Register Act requires information about what the amount is for.
+This is reported with a payment type code.

 - In the online bank, the payment type codes are made available via a dropdown list